Canadianlic

 If your child decides to delay their education or opts for a non-traditional educational path, your RESP remains flexible.
 You can keep the RESP open for up to 36 years, allowing time for your child to make educational decisions.
 If they choose a non-traditional route, verify if the program or institution qualifies under RESP rules.
 It’s like keeping your travel tickets open; your destination might change, but you’re still prepared for the journey.

 Regularly reviewing your RESP investment choices is crucial, especially with the aim of studying abroad.
 Consider doing so annually or whenever there are significant changes in your financial situation, education goals, or the financial markets.
-This practice ensures your investments align with your goals and adapt to any RESP rules and interest rates changes.
+This practice ensures your investments align with your goals and adapt to any RESP rules and interest rate changes.
 It’s the same as adjusting your sails according to the wind’s direction, ensuring you’re always on the most efficient route.

 RESP funds, specifically through Educational Assistance Payments, are intended to cover educational expenses such as tuition, books, and living expenses while studying.
 While abroad, this can also include reasonable housing and travel costs.
 However, it’s essential to keep receipts and documentation in case your RESP provider or the Canada Revenue Agency requests proof of these expenses.
 It’s similar to keeping a travel diary; documentation can help validate your journey.